jqnatividad/qsv/README.md

 These [observations were gathered using the benchmark script](https://github.com/jqnatividad/qsv/blob/master/docs/BENCHMARKS.md), using a relatively large file (520mb, 41 column, 1M row sample of NYC's 311 data).
 Performance will vary based on environment - CPU architecture, amount of memory, operating system, I/O speed, and the number of background tasks, so this heuristic will not work for every situation.

 To find out your jobs setting, call `qsv --version`.
 The second to the last number is the number of jobs qsv will use for multi-threaded commands.
 The last number is the number of logical processors detected by qsv.

+> **NOTE:** Going forward, all multithreaded commands will eventually be migrated to rayon.

 ### Benchmarking for Performance
 Use and fine-tune the [benchmark script](scripts/benchmark-basic.sh) when tweaking qsv's performance to your environment.